Ben-G/Talks/Safer_Swift_Values_360iDev_08_15/Slides/swiftvalues.md

 ```

 ^
+- Here's the interesting part, we derive new state from existing one
+- First create new favorited tweet
+- Then check if tweet is already in local change list (in this app we only remember the latest local change)
-- Create a new Tweet and add it to the local state of the store
+- If not, append to local state
-- What does the store look like?
+- Then return new state

 ---